 The universe is vast.
 It’s hard to comprehend just how big it is.
 For me, this image helps make that visceral.
 Without any effort, more than a dozen galaxies are visible and, with careful inspection dozens, perhaps close to a hundred are visible in the frame.

 These galaxies are part of the Virgo Cluster, a large group of galaxies.
 You may have recently heard the name of the larger, fuzzy galaxy at the top of the image, M87.
-It was in the news in April 2019 because the supermassive black hole at its center was imaged for the first time.
+It was in the news in April 2019 because the region around the supermassive black hole at its center was imaged for the first time.
 To put this image in perspective, that black hole image would occupy roughly 1/100,000 of a pixel in my image.

 The arc of galaxies across the bottom is called Markarian’s Chain.
 It is named after an astronomer who was the first to realize they were gravitationally bound together.
 However, although M87 and Markarian’s Chain are the stars of this image (pun slightly intended), they have a large supporting cast.
 The image below shows just how many galaxies are really there.